Success (Loretta Lynn song): Sinéad O'Connor version

-Irish singer-songwriter Sinéad O'Connor covered the song as "Success Has Made a Failure of Our Home" in 1992.
-It was released on September 1, 1992, as the lead single from her third album, Am I Not Your Girl?
+The Irish singer-songwriter Sinéad O'Connor covered the song as "Success Has Made a Failure of Our Home" in 1992.
+It was released on September 1, 1992 by Ensign and Chrysalis Records, as the lead single from her third album, Am I Not Your Girl?
 (1992).

-O'Connor first heard the song on a late '50s/early '60s album by American country artist Loretta Lynn.
+O'Connor first heard the song on an early '60s album by American country artist Loretta Lynn.
 The cover is produced by O'Connor with Phil Ramone and remains one of her biggest hits after it charted in several countries.
 The single peaked within the top 20 in Ireland, Italy, the Netherlands and the United Kingdom, top 30 in Belgium and Switzerland, and top 40 in Australia and New Zealand.
 In the US, the single reached number 20 on the Billboard Alternative Songs chart.

 The song was later included on her first compilation album, So Far...
 The Best Of (1997).